How To Start a Business in 10 Steps: 2024 Guide

 Income tax forms

 To meet your federal and state income tax responsibilities in Hong Kong, it is necessary to complete specific forms.
-The forms required depend on the structure of your business.
+The forms required depend on the business structure.
 It is important to visit the official websites of the relevant tax authorities in Hong Kong to obtain information regarding any specific tax obligations at the state or local level.
 Once you have all the necessary information, utilising reliable online tax software can assist you in accurately filing and paying your taxes quarterly and annually.

 Federal, state, and local licences and permits